nithishravuvari/Agri-Connect-Hub-An-end-to-end-farmers-platform/README.md

-# Farm-E-Commerce-Website
+# Agri Connect Hub : An end-to-end farmers platform
-A website for farmers to sell their agricultural produce through an online platform
+A platform for farmers to sell their agricultural produce through online.

-This project is a Farm E-commerce Website developed using HTML, CSS, and JavaScript.
-The primary goal of this website is to empower farmers by providing them with a direct platform to sell their agricultural produce, eliminating the need for intermediaries.
+Agri Connect Hub was developed using HTML, CSS, and JavaScript.
+The primary goal of this project is to empower farmers by providing them with a direct platform to sell their agricultural produce, eliminating the need for intermediaries.
 It aims to create a seamless online marketplace for farm goods.

 #### Website link : https://nagireddy-seelam.github.io/E-Commerce/

 ## Project Details

-The Farm E-commerce Website is crafted using the following technologies:
+The Agri Connect Hub platform is crafted using the following technologies:
 - HTML
 - CSS
 - JavaScript